Generating Ideas for Comedy

 Experiences

 Have you backpacked around Australia, Europe or the entire world?
-Have you had triplets, or been brought up with seven other siblings?
+Have you had twins, or been brought up with five other siblings?
 All of these experiences make for good comedy.
-Even if your life has been relatively mundane, that in itself can be comical.
-Tell someone else your experiences, and see to which areas in your story they are attracted.
+You just might not see it because it’s simply part of your life.

-We spend around 40 days of the week at work, so use this as a source for inspiration.
+We spend around 40 hours of the week at work, so use this as a source for inspiration.
 Is there an odd colleague, strange manager, or Gollum-like creature in accounting?
 Alternatively, you could talk about some soul-destroying jobs you’ve had in the past.
 Again, bounce stories of your work life off another person and see which stick.

 Random Word